FlorianDeconinck/AcrossProject/README.md

 =============
 The Across Project, is a 2.5D engine sandbox.
 The goal is to develop a flexible architecture to test different algorithm in many different fields (rendering, A.I., gameplay...) on a fun and open platform.
 Even if speed and optimization isn't the primary goal here, they'll be sacrificed only for the sake of flexibility.

+I'll try to write down some thoughts and technical details on how I implement the system as I go in the [project wiki](https://github.com/FlorianDeconinck/AcrossProject/wiki).

 ##Sources

 ###Reads